 I am into my 16th month of long term depression and a battle for happiness.
 Every day is tough.
 Most of my friends and family don’t understand my depression.
 I have tried to explain manys a time so i now have to accept the fact that they never will.
 It confuses me why a happy tourist and passionate travel writer could become suicidal and depressed so easily.
 It’s because I am weak minded when people lie to me.
 I just can’t handle it.
 When my friends are honest to me, I never get depression.
 It’s only ever friend’s lies that cause it and even though they lied, I forgave them, I spoke to God but I still don’t know why they chose lies.
 I have gone over in my mind reasons why a friend would lie or fake a friendship, answers are not even on a postcard.

 So before I write about my ways to cope – if you are a reader, or a friend of mine, please, all I ask of of you – don’t lie to me and don’t fake a friendship with me.
 Please.
 If you don’t want to be friends with me, don’t start a fake friendship.
 It will ruin my life, even if it won’t affect yours at all.
-I hope you can understand and see this.
+I hope you can understand and see this – if you are a good and pure person – you will get it.
 Down the years I trusted my friends when I backpacked their towns and villages to write about them.
 Daniel in Angelholm, Neil in Xinying, Natali in Isfiya, Haya in Mizra/Afula, Julio in Guasca, Rodrigo in Sao Paulo.
 I put too much trust in friends and I won’t make that mistake ever again.

 When friends (or this case a person who “faked” a friendship with me) lie to me, I become weak and retire to bed each time wanting to be dead.
 I survived though, and I thank God for that.
 I don’t thank myself or my family or friends.
 I thank God.
 God saw everything in our lives and knows the truth.
 He watches everything we do and every move we make.
 I had a defining moment in Holy Częstochowa in July 2017 almost a year after my pilgrimage to the hill of pope John Paul II in Spiritual Pelplin and I know it was God who saved me.
 He knew I wasn’t ready to die.